PromptFerret/promptferret.github.io/docs/Characters/Nyx.md

 	 * Accepted my (second) introduction as a changeling
 	 * Likes milkshakes?
 	 * I gave them the gift of a Tankard of Sobriety.
+	- Origin: Talos, a war-torn world where conflict is common
+	- Race/Lineage: From a blood-cursed family, possibly cursed by a god; the curse affects her entire bloodline
+	- Class: Archdruid
+	- Also training as a monk
+	- Current deity: Keranos (god of storms and inspiration), chosen for practical reasons
+	- Open to the teachings of Sune, especially themes of love, beauty, and divine pleasure
+	- Specializes in Osteomancy and Reincarnation; not a traditional necromancer
+	- Will only assist with bringing someone back if the spirit consents and no innocents are harmed
+	- Has recommended science-based resurrection paths like the Morgue or Tempering Starlight in some situations
+	- Warns against Ba'Straata, a scientist who may be interested in changeling DNA
+	- Does not drink alcohol, due to its effects and a personal sense of control and awareness
+	- Enjoys milkshakes
+	- Has a strong reaction to Nyx offering to cook for her, implying fear of Nyx’s cooking (not the Oasis food)
+	- Was originally housed by Valerie upon arrival to the Astral Oasis
+	- Does not usually stay in rooms at the Oasis; prefers rooftops and solitude
+	- Wears a mask from a young age; for her people, masks are emotional and cultural anchors
+	- Believes masks are a practical face—something others see you as
+	- Entrusted Nyx with a bet to design a personal mask if Nyx wins
+	- People on Talos (including non-cursed ones like the Sarkaz) often hold onto items (masks, weapons) to retain identity
+	- Family was not affectionate; they trained and raised her while projecting anger onto her
+	- Despite their pain, Agrona acknowledges her family did right by her and did not hate her
+	- Admits she struggles with connecting to people but is trying to improve
+	- Has formed a close and intimate bond with Nyx
+		- Accepted Nyx’s second introduction as a changeling without hesitation
+		- Shows both faces to Nyx; removes her mask in Nyx’s presence
+		- Cares deeply for Nyx’s safety and comfort
+		- Kissed Nyx with passion and told them, “Hey Nyx?
+Thank you for being you.”
+		- Teases Nyx affectionately but expresses clear emotional investment
+		- Joins Nyx to keep them company during work and helps clean and move things
+		- Encourages Nyx to rest and avoid overworking
+		- Expressed desire, saying she would chase and claim Nyx as they want
+		- Reassures Nyx she has no intention of taking away their freedom
+		- Comfortable sharing a bed or closeness with Nyx; has snuggled and rested her head on their shoulder
+	- Nyx refers to Agrona as “my future hero” after Agrona jokes about having to play hero occasionally
+	- Gave Nyx a Mind Flayer’s Skull for protection in the Astral Sea
+	- Received a Tankard of Sobriety from Nyx as a gift
+	- Comfortable spending time aboard the Crimson Mirage with Nyx
+	- Expresses support for Nyx’s path as a follower of Sune and offers to help gather people or assist with ship-building if needed
+	- Nyx traveled to Agrona’s world, explored a mine, and helped kill a boss
+	- After touching the defeated enemy, Nyx burned their hand and now has red crystals embedded in it that match the color of Agrona’s eyes
+ * Valerie
+	 * Friend/so-worker to Agrona
+	 * Heard about me from them
+	 * Is fighting a war along side them?
  * Jade
 	 * Changeling
 	 * Friendly and helpful